Student Account Direct Deposit

-The Cashier’s Office often receives questions about direct deposit.
-Below are the most frequently asked questions and their answers.
-If you have a question that is not addressed below, please contact us by phone, e-mail or just stop by the office.
+The Cashiers Office often receives questions about direct deposit.
+The most frequently asked questions and their answers are shown below.
+If you have a question that is not addressed, please contact us by phone, e-mail, or just stop by the office.
 Your question may just be on our next FAQ list!

 How do I sign up?

 You can sign up via WINGSPAN.
 Click the 'Personal Information' tab, then follow the link to 'Direct Deposit Setup' and enter your routing and account numbers from the bottom of your check.
 All funds must be deposited in one personal checking account in your name.

 When first signing up for direct deposit, please allow 10 business days for the direct deposit to take effect.
-Once you have signed up, any future credit balance will automatically be deposited into your bank account until you cancel the direct deposit or we receive written notification from you to discontinue the direct deposit, or until your graduation or withdrawal.
+Once you have signed up, any future credit balance will automatically be deposited into your bank account until you cancel the direct deposit, we receive written notification from you to discontinue the direct deposit, or until your graduation or withdrawal.

 How will the money be sent to the bank?